 In this highly-regarded program, you complete your requirements for a Bachelor of Science degree while gaining hands-on experience in dental hygiene.
-This is a full-time program, which takes two years to complete as you work through the curriculum in consecutive semesters, including a summer term.
+This is a full-time program, which takes two years to complete as you work through the curriculum in consecutive semesters, including two summer terms.
+The program begins in the summer semester of the year in which you are accepted.

 This program is offered on TWU's Denton campus.